Emergency and Trauma Care in Bozeman, MT

 Bozeman Health Deaconess Hospital Emergency Services has earned a three-year

-certificate as a stroke ready program members based on the guidelines
+certificate as a primary stroke center based on the guidelines of the

-of the Brain Attack Coalition and recommendations from the American Stroke
+Brain Attack Coalition and recommendations from the American Stroke Association.

 Bozeman Health also has a number of special services, qualified technicians